Rohan-Sagar/Superglue-Implementation/README.md

 - I am also responsible for creating the slam.py file.
 This file contains my code for SLAM (Simultaneous Localization and Mapping) visualization, specifically tailored for SuperGlue used alongside SuperPoint.
 - The demo_superglue.py file, which is central to running the project, includes modifications and additions made by me.
 These enhancements are particularly focused on supporting SIFT experiments and the integration of the SLAM implementation.
 - Additionally, the matching.py file includes some modifications made by me, primarily related to the integration and optimization of SIFT-based feature matching.
+- Rohan-branch includes an attempt to implement SuperGlue matching using SIFT descriptors (Implemented Attentional GNN and used original authors code for optimal matching layer)
 - The datasets used for this project includes: ScanNet (Richly-annotated 3D Reconstructions of Indoor Scenes), DrivingStereo (Dataset for autonomous driving images), Pexel (Stock driving videos)

 ## Installation and Usage
 1) Install all the necessary packages mentioned in requirement.txt

-2) Run the program using: './demo_superglue'
+2) Run the program using: './demo_superglue' -> initiates the SuperGlue matching algorithm using your camera.

 The program supports several flags for customizing its operation: